Chicago Expungement Attorneys

 What Types of Cases Can Be Expunged in Illinois?

 The popular notion behind expunging or sealing records is that it was created to give a "second chance" to help an otherwise law-abiding citizen who only got into trouble once.
-Although expungement can indeed help such a person clear his or her name, it’s also pretty common that people with multiple arrests in their background can sometimes successfully seek and obtain the expungement or sealing of their entire record.
+Although expungement can indeed help such a person clear his or her name, it’s also relatively common that people with multiple arrests in their background can sometimes successfully seek and obtain the expungement or sealing of their entire record.

 You May Have to Expunge Multiple Records in Multiple Courts